Bosonization solution of the Kondo lattice in a Luttinger liquid: Introduction and Motivation

-The low-temperature physics of a Kondo-lattice system is determined by the competition between two distinct effects; a picture advanced early on by S.~Doniach \cite{doniach1977,doniach1977a,jullien1977a,*jullien1977b,sullow1999,bernhard2000,*bernhard2011}.
-He pointed out that there are two emergent energy scales in the problem: one being the Kondo temperature, which is a decreasing exponential function of the reciprocal of the exchange coupling ($J$) between the localized moments and the itinerant electrons; the other the RKKY scale associated with the itinerant-electron-mediated ordering of the localized moments, which scales with $J^2$.
-For a relevant range of values of parameters (such as the density of electronic states at the Fermi surface), there exists a critical value of $J$ (say, $J_c$) at which the two energy scales cross each other.
-For $J<J_c$ the RKKY scale is larger than the Kondo scale and, as the temperature is lowered, the local moments order magnetically before the Kondo effect would screen them.
+The low-temperature physics of a Kondo-lattice system is determined by the competition between two distinct energy scales, a picture advanced early on by Doniach \cite{doniach1977,doniach1977a,jullien1977a,*jullien1977b,sullow1999,bernhard2000,*bernhard2011} \footnote{Doniach pointed out that there are two emergent energy scales in the problem: one being the Kondo temperature, which is a decreasing exponential function of the reciprocal of the exchange coupling ($J$) between the localized moments and the itinerant electrons; the other the RKKY scale associated with the itinerant-electron-mediated ordering of the localized moments, which scales with $J^2$.}.
+For a relevant range of values of parameters (such as the density of electronic states at the Fermi surface), there exists a critical value of the magnetic exchange (say, $J_c$) at which the two energy scales cross each other.
+For $J<J_c$ the Ruderman-Kittel-Kasuya-Yosida (RKKY) scale is larger than the Kondo scale and, as the temperature is lowered, the local moments order magnetically before the Kondo effect would screen them.
 On the other hand, for $J>J_c$ the Kondo scale is the larger one and the moments are screened before they start to order.
-This competition is illustrated in the schematic diagram of Fig.~\ref{Fig:PhaseDiag} and can already be observed and rigorously studied in the case of the two-impurity Kondo model \cite{jayaprakash1981,jones1987,*jones1989,jones1988,affleck1995,gan1995a,*gan1995b,hallberg1997}.
-These arguments do not require the local exchange interaction to be SU(2) symmetric; as observed experimentally, for instance, by neutron scattering in Ce-based heavy fermion materials \cite{goremychkin2000} and expected theoretically on account of the strong spin-orbit effect due to the f-electrons.
+This competition is illustrated in the schematic diagram of Fig.~\ref{Fig:PhaseDiag} and can already be observed and rigorously studied in the case of the two-impurity Kondo model \cite{jayaprakash1981,jones1987,*jones1989,jones1988,affleck1995,gan1995a,*gan1995b,hallberg1997} \footnote{These arguments do not require the local exchange interaction to be SU(2) symmetric, as observed experimentally, for instance, by neutron scattering in Ce-based heavy fermion materials \cite{goremychkin2000} and expected theoretically on account of the strong spin-orbit effect due to the $f$ electrons.} \footnote{Meanwhile, in the half-filled Hubbard model, the interplay between Mott repulsion and N\'eel ordering due to direct magnetic exchange gives rise to a low-temperature phase characterized as an antiferromagnetic insulator (see the inset of Fig.~\ref{Fig:PhaseDiag}).
+In the laboratory, this corresponds to the state of the so-called \textit{parent compounds} of the cuprate superconductors --stoichiometric insulating materials that upon (oxygen) doping develop $d$-wave superconducting phases.
+Pairing is thought to take place as the effective 2D Hubbard models for the CuO$_2$ planes present in these compounds are driven away from half filling with electron or hole doping \cite{zhang1988}.
+The microscopic understanding for this basic phenomenology of cuprate superconductors is still incomplete and the subject of continuing studies.}.